pivotal/docs-platform-automation/docs/pipeline/multiple-products.md

 {% code_snippet 'examples', 'multiple-product-resources-s3' %}

-!!! tip "PAS-Windows with S3"
+!!! tip "Pivotal Application Service-Windows with S3"
     If retrieving `pas-windows` and `pas-windows-stemcell` from an S3 bucket, you must use the built in S3 concourse resource.
     This is done in the example above.